eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 ## Data Preparation for Analysis
 - Renamed variables based on the data documents.
 For example, renamed `RIDAGEYR` to `Age`, `SLD010H` to `Sleep Hours`.
 - Converted code values to corresponding text values.
-For example,  "1" should be converted to "Yes" for variable `Age` and "Male" for variable `Gender`.
+For example,  "1" should be converted to "Mexican American" for variable `Race` and "Male" for variable `Gender`.
 - For better interpretation, converted some continuous variables to categorical ones:
 	- Age Group: 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80+
 	- BMI Group: Underweight (BMI < 18.5), Healthy Weight (18.5 <= BMI < 25),  Overweight (25.0 <= BMI < 30), Obesity (30.0 or higher)